Smithsonian/ngeht-challenge-content/content/challenge1.md

 - Bandwidth: 8 GHz
 - Quantization efficiency: 0.88
 - Dish diameter: 6 m for new sites, actual diameter for existing sites
 - Opacity: median values in April as extracted from the MERRA-2 data by Raymond et al. (2021), at 30 degrees elevation.
+The opacities were set constant throughout and across the different datasets, but are frequency-dependent.

 Visibility phases were scrambled, but stabilized across scans.
 No further systematic errors were added, this will be done in future challenges.